Eju97/BaSP-A2022-Etapa-1/README.md

     On week 4, I worked on the CSS using Flexbox, to give theresponsiveness mode to the HTML file.

 ## Week 05
-    On week 5, I have done the JavaScript exercises given, and made thecorrespondent changes to Flexbox.
+    On week 5, I have done the JavaScript exercises given, and made the correspondent changes to Flexbox.

+## Week 06
+    On week 6, I have added the LogIn.html file and SignUp.html files.
+Plus I've added validations to the LogIn, SignUp and the Contact Area using JavaScript.
+I also managed to do the Bonus task (Contact Form).

 ## Author
 _Ernesto Bessone_